-Q: Some friends of mine recently moved to a new school district, and they have been having trouble enrolling their children in the local public elementary school.
+Q: Some friends of mine recently moved to a new school district, and they have been having trouble enrolling their children in the local elementary school.
 Both the parents and the children are legal permanent residents.
 Can the school stop the children from enrolling in school?

 There is some confusion about the kinds of information that schools can collect from pupils and their parents without violating federal law.
 The Civil Rights Division in the US Department of Justice has published a fact sheet with some clarification of this issue.
 These are the main points: